elvis-epx/IoT/mpy/README.md

 Replay attacks are repelled by two tokens of information present in every packet: net time and transaction ID (tid).

-The net time ("nettime") is a random value, something between a timestamp and a nonce.
-It is generated and broadcast by the central.
-Legit peripherals send packets with the latest observed nettime.
-The central accepts nettimes 1 or 2 versions old in case the peripheral missed the last broadcast.
+The net time ("nettime") starts with a random value, is incremented and broadcast by the central.
+Legit peripherals send packets with the latest nettime.
+The central accepts slightly outdated nettimes, just in case the peripheral has missed the last broadcast.

 A new nettime is broadcast by the central at least twice per minute, AND every time a packet is confirmed.
 Also, the pace is increased to twice per second when central is in "Pair" mode.

 The nettime deflects replay attacks that reuse packets older than 2 or 3 minutes.

-The transaction ID (tid) is a random value attached to every packet, both from central and peripherals.
+The transaction ID (tid) is a random nonce attached to every packet, both from central and peripherals.
 In the current implementation, the central caches the tids received in the last few minutes, and drops packets with repeated tids.